tiyd-rails-2015-08/stack_undertow/README.md

 ## Deliverables

-* **A GitHub organization named...?** Create an organization in GitHub to represent your team for this project.
+* **A GitHub organization.** Create an organization in GitHub to represent your team for this project.
 Give all team members full rights.
-* **Two repositories named `api` and `gui`** The `api` repository will contain the Rails API code, and `gui` will contain the Angular JS interface.
+* **Two repositories named `api` and `gui`.** The `api` repository will contain the Rails API code, and `gui` will contain the Angular JS interface.
 Create both repositories under your GitHub organization's account.
-* **A `README.md` for each repository** that describes each application and includes a link to the other project repo and the deployment URLs for each.
+* **A `README.md` for each repository.** Describe each application and include a link to the other project repo and the deployment URLs for each.
 * **A Rails API deployed and running on Heroku.**
-* **An Angular JS app served from Firebase Hosting**
+* **An Angular JS app served from Firebase Hosting.**

 ### Before writing any code, produce the following: